brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Function](../img/function1.jpg)

 Click the save button and the function editor appears.
 It seems hard to beleive but three lines of code allows us to write our document search function.
-Cut and paste the code below and click save.
+Cut and paste the code below, click save and deploy the changes.
 ```js
 exports = async function( aSearchDoc ){
   var sales = context.services.get("mongodb-atlas").db("sample_supplies").collection("sales");